We are looking forward to your visit!

 Actively committing to nature and the environment.

-What is an "ecological infrastructure» and why does we need it?
+What is an "ecological infrastructure» and why do we need it?

 Swiss parks boast a huge diversity of natural landscapes.
 There are forests in varying forms, natural rivers and lakes, Alpine and Jura meadows, rare habitats such as moors, wetlands and dry grasslands, as well as glaciers in the Alps.
 This diversity of habitats results in a rich variety of flora and fauna.